jonobr1/neon-lights/readme.md

   3. Go to this in your Command-Line Interface
     This is done by opening the CLI and running `cd some-path` and hitting enter
   4. Clone the project by pasting: `git clone https://github.com/within-unlimited/neon-lights.git` into the CLI and hitting enter
-4. Now run `npm install` to install all dependencies for the project
+4. Now run `npm install -g http-server` to install the local web server
 5. Sync with s3 bucket
   1. Download the project assets by clicking [here](http://media-dev.vrse.com/NEON_LIGHTS/assets/assets.zip)
   2. Unzip file